 However, the execution of the pieces that followed, especially the overture, far exceeded their expectations.

 “If the result of a few months of practice had been so satisfactory and showed such progress and promise, then as time goes on, the improvements should develop the youths into very proficient players.”

 Everyone complimented both the director and his pupils on the fine entertainment.

 They hoped they would continue their leisurely hours in a pleasant and profitable study.

 Although Bandmaster Adams was well known to all, the public may not be aware of his competency in music.

-He received a Certificate in Harmony, Counterpoint, and Composition from Mr. Hugh A. Clarke, Professor of Music at the University of Pennsylvania by correspondence.
+He received a Certificate in Harmony, Counterpoint, and Composition by correspondence from Mr. Hugh A. Clarke, a Professor of Music at the University of Pennsylvania.

 The National Museum of African-American History

 In 2016, two of his musical instruments were included in the Smithsonian’s National Museum of African-American History.

 His flute and piccolo were kindly donated by his son.